 Radar.updateTrip() in the app or Trips API server-side.

 In addition to the above Olo and Radar configuration, you will need to generate API credentials for the Radar platform in the Olo development portal.
+Reach out to your Olo Support Agent to have the keys created on your behalf.
 On the Radar Integrations page under Olo, you will will need to set Order firing enabled to Yes, paste the Olo Radar

 Client Id and